-What Are The Stages Of Alzheimer’s And How Is Each Managed?
+What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 With such a large portion of the population directly affected by Alzheimer's disease, understanding its different phases and how best to care for a loved one affected by it is often a priority.
-It can be helpful to look at the various stages of Alzheimer's disease, the signs and symptoms associated with each stage, how the individual changes in each stage, and the levels of management and care that may be required.
+Looking at the various stages of Alzheimer's disease, the signs and symptoms associated with each stage, how the individual changes in each stage, and the levels of management and care that may be required can be helpful whether you have been diagnosed or have a loved one with the condition.

 Navigating Alzheimer’s can be challenging